Enterprise-Group-Ltd/aws-autoscaling-suspend-resume/README.md

 This utility provides Autoscaling suspend/resume functionality unavailable in the AWS console or directly via the AWS CLI API.

+This utility can:

+* Suspend or resume one Autoscaling Group
+* Suspend or resume a set of like-named Autoscaling Groups
+* Suspend or resume all Autoscaling Groups

+This utility produces a summary report listing the suspended/resumed Autoscaling Groups.

 ## Getting Started

 1. Instantiate a local or EC2 Linux instance